2600hz/kazoo/doc/user_guides/call_recording.md

 Configuring recording at the device level starts recording for any calls to/from the device.

+#### Precedence of settings

+Precedence of settings is: Device > User

+If a user turns on call recording but a device has explicitly disabled it, the device will not be recorded when the user makes a call with it.
+If the device's settings are left undefined, the user's settings will be applied.

+The account's settings are considered independently of the endpoint's.
+So a user who has disabled recording, within an account that has enabled recording, will still have calls recorded according to the account's settings.

+#### Enabling recording

 To enable call recording, add `"call_recording":{...}` to the document of choice.
 For example, if you have a user with user ID of `{USER_ID}`, you can patch the user's document using Crossbar:

 ```shell